 Let’s face it.
 We’ve all asked ourselves: How long can my car idle?
-It’s a question we all ask ourselves.
-Usually, we ask it when we are short on money, or when we’re waiting in traffic.
+Usually, this question pops into our head when we’re short on money, or when we’re waiting in traffic.

 What is Idling and Why Is It Sometimes Necessary?